 - You own the car at the end of the agreement after the final payment

 - You have a fixed rate of interest and fixed payments for the duration of the agreement

 - You can settle the agreement at any time

 Unique features of Finance Lease

 - Lease the vehicle for an agreed primary period of time.
-Switch to a secondary period of lease with nominal annual rental, sometimes referred to as a ‘peppercorn rental’
+Switch to the second period of the lease with a nominal annual rental, sometimes referred to as a ‘peppercorn rental’

 - VAT recoverable on rentals*

-- Risk or reward on disposal of vehicle
+- Risk or reward on disposal of the vehicle

 Unique features of a personal loan